mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 47:10

 You cannot get the total personality without arranging, number one, circumstances, environment, and sensory world, and movement system, and brain system, and nervous system, and internal organs.
 Without this, you cannot do it!
 So how can you touch the core of your life, which is called total personality?
 Extending to the past, extending to the future; that is total personality.
 Completely beyond human speculation and judgement.
 How can you touch [it]?
 We don't know.
 Because too many circumstances, environment.
-Environment, sensory world, movement system, nervous system, brain system, and many things, internal organs.
+Environment, sensory world, movement system, nervous system, brain system, internal organs, and many things.

 So, first of all, "let's sew the good seed" means, completely beyond good or bad, right and wrong according to common sense.
 That means, let's make arrangement of number one, number two, number three, number four, number five.
 And then finally, [there is] something left.
 That is total personality, which is called Buddha nature.
 [It] appears very naturally.

 ###### 48:46

 [I'll share] this good example.
 I know a gentleman – I forgot his name.
 He has particular job: he was a commando.
 Do you know that [word]?
 Commmando is one of the soldiers hired by government.
-But that commando, his task is, well, very hard.
-Not exactly same, but sort of a spy.
-Sort of spy, but not exactly spy.
+But that commando, his task is, well, very hard. ...
+Sort of spy, but not exactly a spy.
 I forgot one of the [long?] stories in England – I saw the pictures on the TV probably.
 The host, the man in this novel, was just like a commando.
 So, the government asked him to do something; secret task.
 You have to go to the other country, immediately, by the order of the government, and then serve somebody, who could be killed, or who could be arrested.
 Whatever happens, anyway, he has to do.
 That is a commando; he does.
 He is very sharp, very sharp, and his eyes are very sharp eyes.
 If you look at him, immediately he glares at you. *[he chuckles]* Just like a frog in front of a snake.
 Can you imagine?
 Because he has to maintain continually a certain mental, psychological tension.
 No seam [or] psychological crack between him and object.
 Always there is no crack.
 So he's very sharp.

 But he suffered a lot.
 And he likes [it] very much here.
-So he came single time to see me, and he sat a few times here.
-He lives here, but he doesn't have a particular home.
+So he came a single time to see me, and he sat a few times here.
+He is here, but he doesn't have a particular home.
 Every day, he has to move, and he has to do something secretly.
 He wants to come here, but, the government, FBI, everybody follows him.
 So he cannot walk in sunshine; he has to walk in the darkness.
 He wants to come here because zazen starts in the dark. *[the group laughs]* So, in the morning, that's why he wanted to come.
 And he came once.
 And he has a small passport; that passport is completely special passport issued by the government.
 This is a secret passport.
 Any time, any place, he can go.
 At any time, any where, he can kill anybody. *[some laughter]* That means, he is also, any time, any where, killed by somebody.
 Don't you think so?
 That is his job.
 Any time.

 And also, if he killed somebody, his task is successful.
 And government gives a *[unintelligible]* to him.
 He doesn't want government, FBI, to look for him, always look for him.
 But he came here.
 And then I asked, "I give a Buddha statue."
-[A statue] carved in ivory, from India.
-So that is wonderful, the Buddhist statue.
+[A statue] carved in ivory, from India – so that is wonderful, the Buddhist statue.
 Somebody gave [it to] me, so I gave it to him; "Please keep this."
 And I told him about this Buddhist statue: "Can you feel something?"
 Or I showed him the bodhisattva picture, sitting like this.
 Do you know the picture?
 Miracle bodhisattva in Japan, one of the national treasures.
 I told him, because I want to know his soft, gentle mind – so, [I asked,] "How do you feel there?"
 He said, "No, I don't like him."
 "How come?"
 He said, "He's a strict teacher."
 Maybe so, maybe so.

 And also, that's based on...
 "How about this?
 Do you feel something quiet, calmness?"
 He said, "No." "How come?"
 "He's too [soft?]"
 I think so; he's very sharp.
 Because Kannon Bodhisattva ...
 Avalokiteshvara ... is showing Buddha's compassion.
 That is a complete cure; what is called Buddha nature.
 But we cannot touch it directly.
-That's why: How can we touch it, that Buddha's compassion, or Buddha nature?
+That's why [we ask] how can we touch it, that Buddha's compassion, or Buddha nature?
 So, let's touch that Buddha's compassion through [a] human shape.
 That is [a] Bodhisattva.
 That's why Avalokiteshvara has [a] double face: human body, and also on the other hand, compassion.
 That's why he sees suffering.
 To see suffering is Avalokiteshvara, of course.
 That is human.
 But without a human body, a human shape, we cannot find any way to touch the Buddha's compassion.
 That is the art of [the] Buddhist statue.
 So we have to see the double face.

 ###### 56:42